What are Depressant Drugs?

 Depressant Drug Abuse

-- Taking medicine in higher doses, larger doses or other than prescribed
+- Taking depressants in higher doses, larger doses, or other than prescribed